carterchou/EasyBT/README.md

 # EasyBT

    A free visual behavior tree editing tool for UNITY.
-   It can help you create any behavior of game objects more quickly.
+   It can help you create any behavior of game objects quickly.

    Support 2021.3.15f1 version and above.